liukun4515/course-info-2017/README.md

 1. If you don't already have an account, sign up for one here: [https://github.com/join][join].

-2. Make sure you are part of the GitHub Organization that we've created for the course: MIT-DB-Class.
-You should have received an invitation to join via email.

    You should now have a repository set up just for your lab solutions.
    This should be called `homework-solns-2017-<athena username>` and located in the MIT-DB-Class organization.